 How do I prepare my mixes for mastering?

 – We want to receive the mix files in the original, native file format and resolution you recorded/mixed in.
 Most often, this is 44.1 khz, 24 bit.
-If you don’t know what these numbers mean or how to find the quality of the audio in your mix session, contact an engineer at the Blue Room.
+If you don’t know what these numbers mean or how to find the sample rate or bit depth of the audio in your mix session, contact an engineer at the Blue Room.

 – Do not maximize the volume in your mix.
-Keep the average RMS level of your mix with about 15 or 18 dB’s of headroom.
+Keep the average RMS level of your mix with about 12 to 18 dB’s of headroom.

 – Do not use any EQ across your stereo 2-bus.